harshsondhi/myHomeWorkOne/README.md

 Github repo can be cloned from https://github.com/harshsondhi/myHomeWorkOne.git It is a atypocal springboot project

-I have swagger enabled , here are a few important links
+I have enabled swagger , here are few important links

 1).
 Swagger as follow